Safety

 All voyagers are covered by a comprehensive travel insurance policy provided by Semester at Sea.
 This policy provides for medical treatment in the port countries, including treatment for COVID-19.

 The policy Semester at Sea provides through CISI (Cultural Insurance Services International) has two components: medical and security.
 While services deemed medically necessary are covered, security evacuation for fear of catching a pandemic/epidemic illness is not covered.
 This is not a covered occurrence under the benefit due to the exclusion for endemic or epidemic diseases or global pandemic diseases.
-(This is not just this case for this policy.
+(This is not just the case for this policy.
 Most insurance carriers do not consider it something that is insurable at this time.)

 The provided travel insurance will cover COVID-19 testing as long as the individual being tested is experiencing symptoms or has been exposed to someone with COVID-19.
 There is no limit on the number of times someone can be tested (as long as they are experiencing symptoms or have been exposed to someone with COVID-19.)
 Treatment for pandemic-related illness is covered on the medical side (doctor visits, medication, hospitalization, medical evacuation, etc.)